Caen Guided Light Transit

 The Caen guided light transit or Caen TVR, locally known as "the Tram", was an electrically powered guided bus system in Caen, France, which used Bombardier Guided Light Transit (TVR in French) technology.

 After a construction time lasting three years, the system opened on 18 November 2002 at a total cost of 227 million euros.
 The Caen transport company, Twisto (CTAC), was the operator of the TVR system and called the system the "Tram".

 Service was provided by 24 three-section articulated vehicles, guided by a central non-supporting rail.
 The entire passenger line was guided, and in normal service the vehicles were powered by electricity drawn from an overhead wire through a pantograph.
 The vehicles had auxiliary diesel engines and steering wheels and were able to operate away from the guide rail, but only in diesel mode, and under normal operating conditions they ran only in electric mode when carrying passengers along the route, using their diesel engines only when travelling to and from the depot (garage).
 The use of pantographs for current collection meant the Caen vehicles could not move laterally away from the overhead wire when operating in electric mode, and for this reason they were not considered to be trolleybuses, under the English language meaning of that word, and the system is sometimes referred to as a "rubber-tyred tramway".

-The system closed on 31 December 2017 to allow for the construction of the present Caen tramway.
+The system closed on 31 December 2017 to allow for the construction of a new tramway using conventional street railway technology.
+The new system opened in 2019 and covers the same route as the TVR, but has since been extended.

 History

-It was in 1988 that the SMTCAC (Syndicat Mixte des Transports en Commun de l'Agglomération Caennaise) first considered developing public transport on a large scale.
+In 1988, the SMTCAC (Syndicat Mixte des Transports en Commun de l'Agglomération Caennaise) first considered developing higher-order public transit systems.
 However, the opening of the bus system was not without problems as well as lack of interest in the system by the population with only 23% backing the project, in 1994, Viacités, one of the guided bus' network partners closed a contract with the consortium STVR (Société the transport sur Voie Réservée), existing construction company Spie Batignolles and Bombardier Transportation proceeded with infrastructure and vehicle construction.
 Due to financial contracts the municipality had no other choice but to push the project forward despite a relative lobby against the tram.